NullSec-SIG/ycep-2021/challenges/Forensics/Hide and Then What Happens/README.md

-# Challenge Name
-Hide and Then What Happens?
+# Hide and Then What Happens?

 ## Question Text
 Patrick looks like he's hiding something...